How to Connect to PostgreSQL Database Clusters

 When you connect successfully, your terminal changes to the psql prompt, which displays the name of the database you’re connected to, like defaultdb=>.

-From here, you can change databases or users, execute SQL queries, and perform other database administration tasks.
-Learn more about psql in our SQL cheat sheet and the official psql documentation.
+At the psql prompt, you can change databases or users, execute SQL queries, and perform other database administration tasks.
+For common commands, see the SQL cheat sheet.
+For full reference, see the official psql documentation.

-If you’re having trouble connecting to the database, you can troubleshoot the connection using our Support page, or you can reference psql’s connection documentation.
+If you’re having trouble connecting to the database, you can troubleshoot the connection using our Support page, or you can reference PostgreSQL connection parameter documentation.

-To connect to PostgreSQL database clusters using DataGrip, you need three things:
+To connect to a PostgreSQL database cluster using DataGrip, do the following:

-To connect to your PostgreSQL database using a standard TCP/IP connection, open DataGrip, then click File, New Data Source, then select PostgreSQL from the list of options.
+To connect to your PostgreSQL database using a standard TCP/IP connection, open DataGrip, click File, New Data Source, and then select PostgreSQL from the list of options.

-In the Data Sources and Drivers window, create a descriptive name for the connection in the Name field.
+In the Data Sources and Drivers window, enter a descriptive name for the connection in the Name field.

-In the General tab, use the information from your database’s Connection Details section in the control panel to fill out the necessary fields.
+In the General tab, use the information from your cluster’s Connection Details to fill out the necessary fields.

 DataGrip Data Sources and Drivers window with connection information